The Clinical Document Architecture (CDA) Release 2 is derived from the Healthcare

 knowing whether the cause of the fever was the bacterium....

-Unlike many paper forms and database tables, CDA makes a strong distinction between a value and
+Unlike many paper forms and database tables, CDA makes a strong distinction between

 the reason a value is not recorded.
 Such reasons are recorded in a @nullFlavor